rcrowther/django-modellink/README.md

 The code needs to be an app because it declares template and static codebases.
 It needs no migration.

+## Available items
-## Django ModelLinkAdmin
+### Django ModelLinkAdmin
 Render a foreignkey field as a form.

 This is a light rework of [Django Reverse Admin](https://pypi.org/project/django-reverse-admin).
-It renamed, and adds templating to optionally move the inline forms to the top of the admin, rather than the usual position at bottom.
+It is renamed, and adds templating to optionally move the inline forms to the top of the admin, rather than the usual position at bottom.

-### Why Rename the code?
+#### Why Rename the code?
 Reverse Admin was called 'reverse' because it works backwards from the usual Django Admin direction.

 But Django Admin works backwards from the usual 'foreign key'-> DB table conception.
 For most people 'Reverse Admin'  describes the data structure as conceived in a forward direction.
 You understand me?